pminten/effective_elixir/sources/control_structures.md

 If no condition matches an exception is raised.
 To prevent that put a default (or catch-all) clause at the end (`true -> default_expression`).

+Although cond is powerful it's best saved for when case just don't cut it (remember that you can use guards in the clauses of case).
+Case often offers advantages because of the pattern matching and in any case is more idiomatic than cond.
+Along the same lines a cond with only one non-catch-all condition should be replaced by an if as that conveys the intention of the code much better.